On 24 October 1996, the High Court of Tokyo upheld an earlier decision regarding Mas Oyama’s last will.

 Yutaka Yaguchi had the unwanted distinction of becoming the first person to ever foul out of the competition.

-On 28 October 1957 the 1st All Japan University Karate Tournament is held at the Tokyo Metropolitan Gymnasium.
-Shiro Asano becomes the first All-Japan University Champion.
+On 28 October 1957, the 1st All Japan University Karate Tournament was held at the Tokyo Metropolitan Gymnasium.
+Shiro Asano became the first All-Japan University Champion.

 On 29 October 1939, Shiro Asano was born in Tokyo.

 A student of Masatoshi Nakayama, Asano attended Takushoku University, becoming a prominent member of the university’s famed Karate club.
 In 1957 he won the inaugural All Japan Universities Championship.
 This was followed by another win in 1958.